-Corporate performance has the largest weighting in determining short-term incentive awards for each executive and, in 2017, the underlying performance metrics were updated to ensure alignment with our areas of strategic focus.
+Corporate performance has the largest weighting in determining short-term incentive awards for each executive, including metrics to ensure alignment with our areas of strategic focus.
 Each year performance measures are identified, and threshold, target, and maximum performance goals are set based on our strategic plan.
 Given the potential competitive harm of the information, we do not disclose the specific performance goals for any of the corporate measures.